CosmWasm/cosmwasm/docs/MSRV.md

 **cosmwasm-std MSRV**

-- Is always be at least one minor version behind latest stable.
+- It must always be at least one minor version behind latest stable.
 E.g. with stable Rust 1.33.3 it must not exceed 1.32.0.
-- Can be bumped without a semver major release.
+- It can be bumped without a semver major release of the crates.
 However, a minor version bump is required.

 **cosmwasm-vm MSRV**

-- Can be bumped without a semver major release.
+- It can be bumped without a semver major release of the crate.
 However, a minor version bump is required.
-- Is always higher or equal to cosmwasm-std MSRV because the VM depends on cosmwasm-std and related packages.
+- It is always higher or equal to cosmwasm-std MSRV because the VM depends on cosmwasm-std and related packages.